Piwigo/Piwigo/include/smarty/docs/programmers/api-variables/variable-use-sub-dirs.md

 must be disabled which is the default.

 Sub directories are more efficient, so use them if you can.
-Theoretically you get much better perfomance on a filesystem with 10 directories each having 100 files, than with 1 directory having 1000 files.
+Theoretically you get much better performance on a filesystem with 10 directories each having 100 files, than with 1 directory having 1000 files.
 This was certainly the case with Solaris 7 (UFS)\... with newer filesystems such as ext3 and especially reiserfs, the difference is